 Year 10 Physical Education has been designed to give a greater foundation of knowledge for students who are wishing go onto study NCEA Level 1-3 Physical Education.
 Please be aware the course contains a combination of both practical and theoretical work with the emphasis on applying the theoretical concepts in the practical context.
 Physical Education leads to an understanding of how the body works, how it responds to exercise, how it adapts and personal, social and environmental responsibilities.
 The context of the theory is applied in a number of varying practical situations.
 Course content includes: Science in Sport - (Anatomy, Biomechanics, Exercise Physiology, Nutrition, Performance Improvement); Social influences on Physical Activity; Sport Fit - (Methods of training, Principles of Training and Components of Training).
-Course Prerequisites: Open entry, but should have shown a high level of participation and effort in Year 9 HPE.
+Course Prerequisites: Students will have consistently gained Merit or above in their Year 9 Application in Physical Education grades.